afraelizondo/Surfs_Up_Analysis/README.md

 ## Summary

-As part of the analysis that is expected, we would like to know if surf equipment and accesories are generally purchased by locals or tourirst and from there part what tipe of marketing focus will be performed.
-The second statistic that might result usefull will be the min expected inventory according to the demand in the city should I expect, and what are the sales or market shares targets this preparing us for the future investments.
+Besides the previous analysis, the team would like to know if there are some specific stores that rent or sell accesories and equipment for sea activities and perform an analysis to know what percentage of our target audience is local and how many are tourists.
+The second statistic based on this as well, will be the min and max expected inventory according to the demand in the points of the island our shops are gonna be instaled.